AndrewXu55/Spectro-Data-Analyzer/README.md

 ## Input

 Once the program is run, it will prompt the user to browse two Hexitech files for analysis and 4 inputs:
-1. Bin Start: The bin layer of the program will begin analysis on
+1. **Bin Start**: The bin layer of the program will begin analysis on
-2. Bin End: The bin layer of the program will end analysis on
+2. **Bin End**: The bin layer of the program will end analysis on
-3. Bin Width: The bin layer interval the program will analyze, from bin start to bin end.
+3. **Bin Width**: The bin layer interval the program will analyze, from bin start to bin end.
-4. Energy Window: The bin layer interval the program will analyze and put onto 3d graphs.
+4. **Energy Window**: The bin layer interval the program will analyze and put onto 3d graphs.

 ## Output